 Karnataka minister KS Eshwarappa to resign after being booked for contractor’s death

-Santhosh Patil had accused the BJP leader of demanding a bribe to grant him the contract for a government project.
+Santhosh Patil, who allegedly died by suicide, had accused the BJP leader of demanding a bribe to grant him the contract for a government project.

-Karnataka Rural Development Minister KS Eshwarappa on Thursday said that he would resign from his post after he was booked in connection with the alleged suicide of a contractor in Udupi, reported ANI.
+Karnataka Rural Development and Panchayat Raj Minister KS Eshwarappa on Thursday announced his decision to resign from the state Cabinet after he was booked in connection with the alleged suicide of a contractor in Udupi, reported ANI.

 “Tomorrow I’m handing over the resignation letter to CM [Chief Minister Basavaraj Bommai],” he said.
 “I thank you all for co-operation.”